 Tickets for April 22: https://www.showclix.com/event/OJAPR22PARTII

-This event is funded by VCU African American studies, Afrikana Independent Film Festival, the Office of Multicultural Student Affairs and the VCUarts Inclusion Infusion Initiative.
+This event is funded VCU African American Studies, Afrikana Independent Film Festival, the Office of Multicultural Student Affairs and the VCUarts Inclusion Infusion Initiative.
 The initiative funds visiting artists, designers, performers and scholars whose work offers a catalyst for student dialogue about diverse aspects of identity–culture, class, race, gender, sexuality, religion.